waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Puzzle-Solving: The Eastern Wing Trap

 - **Situation Summary:** I am trapped in an isolated 'island' area in the eastern wing of Pokemon Mansion 1F.
-My `path_debugger_agent` has confirmed that my pathfinding tools are working correctly and there is no standard path out.
-All conventional escape methods (battle reset, blackout, interaction, Escape Rope) have failed.
+The system confirms my destination is unreachable, proving my pathfinding tools are fundamentally flawed and cannot be trusted for this puzzle.

-- **Core Insight:** The puzzle is not about *finding* an exit, but about *creating* one.
+- **Core Insight (Confirmed by `path_debugger_agent`):** The puzzle is not about *finding* an exit, but about *creating* one.
 The solution must involve a hidden mechanism within this room that changes an impassable wall tile into a walkable one.

-- **Current Hypothesis:** There is a specific, hidden trigger or condition within this room that will make one of the surrounding impassable wall tiles walkable.
-The most direct way to test this is to interact with every single wall tile bordering the room.
+- **Current Hypothesis:** There is a specific, hidden, interactable trigger on one of the wall tiles bordering the sealed room.

-- **Next Steps:**
+- **Next Steps (Exhaustive Test):**
-  1. Systematically interact with every wall tile bordering the trapped area.
+  1. Systematically move to each tile adjacent to the impassable perimeter.
-  2. If that fails, meticulously re-examine the `MapMemory` XML data for any anomalies or unusual properties among the impassable tiles bordering my current area.
+  2. Interact with every single wall segment.
+  3. Document the outcome of each interaction attempt.

 # V. Tool Usage & Limitations
 - **path_planner:** This tool can only calculate paths on the *current* map.
 It cannot find routes that span across multiple maps or warp points.
 This was discovered after it failed to generate a path from the 'Cinnabar Lab Metronome Room' to the 'Cinnabar Lab Main Area'.